 IT/Tech workers from the US and Mexico may have the opportunity to obtain a NAFTA work permit, which does not require a LMIA.
 For more information visit our dedicated page.

-Another option that may allow IT/Tech workers to obtain a work permit without a LMIA is the Intra-Company Transfer (ICT) Program.
+IT/Tech workers working for a multinational company that has a presence in Canada could be eligible for a LMIA exempt work permit through the Intra-Company Transfer (ICT) Program.
 For more details on how IT/Tech workers may benefit from the ICT program, please visit this page.

-Another route available for foreign workers in the IT industry is the possibility of entering Canada as a business visitor.
+In certain situations foreign workers in the IT industry may enter Canada as business visitors.
 In most cases, business visitors may work in Canada without a work permit, so IT/Tech workers may find this option suitable for their needs.
 Read more about this option for IT/Tech business visitors.